Summary

 Notable Quotes

-"Performative inclusion occurs when there's no practical action behind advocating for equity."
+"Performative equity occurs when an organization advocates for DEI but there’s no practical action being undertaken."

-"Good design ops cannot be executed without inclusive design at the center."
+"Good design ops cannot be executed without inclusive design at the center, with culture humility and intersectionality as core."

 More Videos